Cool-Cole/ChaCha/README.md

 Do not use this in production code!
 I am not a Cryptographer and only a novice at C, as such this code is probably really bad!
 This is just a learning project.

 # Installing
-Compile with your compiler of choice (Don't use the included CMake file I don't know how to use it properly yet).
+Compile with your compiler of choice.

 `gcc -O3 main.c chacha.c chacha.h hex.c hex.h -o chacha`